Harvey AI Alternatives in 2026: Beyond AI for Law Firms

 The most meaningful differentiator is that Lexi learns your firm's specific standards.
 It does not rely on generic templates or static playbooks.
 Over time, Lexi adapts to your firm's tone, formatting conventions, clause preferences, and document structures.
 The output gets better the more your firm uses it — producing work product that reads like it came from your team, not from a generic AI tool.

-On the security front, Lexi meets enterprise standards without enterprise pricing: ISO 27001 certified, GDPR compliant, with SOC 2 Type II in progress.
+On the security front, Lexi meets enterprise standards without enterprise pricing: ISO 27001 certified, GDPR compliant, and SOC 2 compliant.
 Your data is encrypted with AES-256 at rest and TLS 1.2+ in transit, and it is never used to train AI models.

 Lexi is backed by Y Combinator, Google for Startups, and Plug and Play — the same accelerators that backed Stripe, Airbnb, and DoorDash in their early stages.
-With over 135,000 documents processed across 7,000+ cases, the platform has been battle-tested across a wide range of practice areas and firm sizes.
+With over 5 million documents processed across 200,000+ cases, the platform has been battle-tested across a wide range of practice areas and firm sizes.

 Integration matters too.
 Lexi works inside Microsoft Word, Outlook, Google Docs, and iManage — the tools your team already uses every day.
 There is no requirement to abandon your existing workflow or learn a completely new interface.
-And critically, Lexi's pricing is designed for firms with 2 to 200 attorneys — not the enterprise minimums that lock out the vast majority of the legal market.
+And because Lexi is one operating system rather than a firm-only point tool, the same platform extends to in-house teams, government legal departments, and courts — priced to fit from solo practices to enterprise, rather than the enterprise minimums that lock out most of the legal market.

 Frequently Asked Questions